 Asset-Backed Securities Risk.
 The Fund's investments in securitization vehicles or other special purpose entities that hold alternative lending-related securities (asset-backed securities) may involve risks that differ from or are greater than risks associated with other types of investments.
 In addition, prepayment on the underlying assets may have the effect of shortening the weighted average maturity of the portfolio assets of such entities and may lower their return.
 The asset-backed securities in which the Fund invests are also subject to risks associated with their structure and the nature of the underlying assets and the servicing of those assets; for this reason, many of the other risks described herein are relevant to the asset-backed securities to which the Fund has exposure.
 There is risk that the underlying debt securities will default and that recovery on repossessed collateral might be unavailable or inadequate to support payments on the underlying investments.
+For example, the COVID-19 pandemic has impacted, and is likely to continue to impact, loan repayment and default rates.
+See "Epidemic and Pandemic Risk."
 The risks and returns for investors like the Fund in asset-backed securities depend on the tranche in which the investor holds an interest.
 Many asset-backed securities in which the Fund invests may be difficult to value and may be deemed illiquid.
-Assetbacked securities may have the effect of magnifying the Fund's exposure to changes in the value of the underlying assets and may also result in increased volatility in the Fund's NAV.
+Asset-backed securities may have the effect of magnifying the Fund's exposure to changes in the value of the underlying assets and may also result in increased volatility in the Fund's NAV.
 This means the Fund may have the potential for greater gains, as well as the potential for greater losses, than if the Fund owned the underlying asset directly.
 The value of an investment in the Fund may be more volatile and other risks tend to be compounded if and to the extent that the Fund is exposed to asset-backed securities.
 Any mishandling of related documentation by a servicer may also affect the rights of the security holders in and to the underlying collateral.

 Mortgage-Backed Securities Risk.
 The Fund's investments in securitization vehicles or other special purpose entities that hold mortgages or mortgage-backed securities may involve risks that differ from or are greater than risks associated with other types of investments.
 The rate of pre-payments on underlying mortgages will affect the price and volatility of a mortgage-backed security, and may have the effect of shortening or extending the effective duration of the security relative to what was anticipated at the time of purchase.
+For example, the COVID-19 pandemic has impacted the rate of loan modification, forbearance and other forms of relief that may extend the effective duration of a mortgage-backed security.
+See "Epidemic and Pandemic Risk."